Targeted prosecutions needed to end modern-day slavery scourge

 Freedom Fund and the U.S.-based Human Trafficking Pro Bono Legal Center want to establish a network of lawyers and NGOs to share their experiences and encourage better litigation practice to combat slavery, Grono said.

-Nearly 21 million people are victims of forced labor, which generates about $150 billion a year in illegal profits, according to the International Labor Organization.
+Nearly 21 million people are victims of forced labour, which generates about $150 billion a year in illegal profits, according to the International Labour Organization.

 Despite the scale of the crime, it goes largely unpunished.
 In 2014 there were just 10,051 prosecutions worldwide, according to the U.S. State Department Trafficking in Persons Report.